evkx/evkx.github.io/content/models/automobili_pininfarina/battista/battista/_index.md

 ## User interface and control

 The Automobili Pininfarina Battista has multiple integrated screens.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments).
 In addition, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) in the center console  and one [infotainment screen](../../../../technology/userinterface/screens/#front-passenger-screen) in front of the passenger seat.

+Key screen details:

-The  screen behind the steering wheel integrated into the dashboard is 12.3 inches large.
-The touch screen at the top of the center console is 13.8 inches large.
-The touch screen in front of the passenger in the dashboard is 8.8 inches large.
+- The  screen behind the steering wheel integrated into the dashboard is 12.3 inches large
+- The touch screen at the top of the center console is 13.8 inches large
+- The touch screen in front of the passenger in the dashboard is 8.8 inches large

 The model does not have a head-up display.